lara-go/larago/README.md

 # LaraGo Framework

-Go framework for those, who is switching from the marvelous (Laravel Framework)[https:/laravel.com].
+Go framework for those, who are switching from PHP and the marvelous [Laravel Framework](https:/laravel.com).